Mohamed-Tamer-1/Mohamed-Tamer-1/README.md

-👋 Hi, I'm Mohamed Tamer, a Junior Data Analyst and Full-Stack Developer.
+👋 Hi, I'm Mohamed Tamer, a Junior Data Analyst and Front-End Developer.
 I'm currently a Computer Science student with a passion for Full-Stack Development and Data Analysis.

 <p align="center">